 Denver man in search of his missing service dog

-A Denver man lost his dog the day before Thanksgiving, he says his dog has been his lifeline and needs the community's help.
+A Denver man lost his dog the day before Thanksgiving and says his dog has been his lifeline and needs the community's help.

 "I am passing this out looking for my dog, cash reward, no questions asked," said Ortega.